-The Academic Integrity website was designed by the Penn State Berks' Committee on Academic Integrity to convey important information to students and faculty about Academic Integrity.
-We, the members of the committee, hope to foster a climate of trust and honesty at the college.
+The academic integrity information published here was established by the Penn State Berks' Committee on Academic Integrity to convey important information to students and faculty about academic integrity.
+The members of the committee hope to foster a climate of trust and honesty at the college.
 Through such an environment, faculty can teach, students can learn, and Penn State Berks can fulfill its mission.

-- To inform faculty and students at Berks about the official policies and procedures related to Academic Integrity
+- To inform faculty and students at Penn State Berks about the official policies and procedures related to academic integrity.

 - To try to clarify some of the 'grayer' areas of academic dishonesty.

 - To inform faculty members of their responsibilities to communicate their course policies regarding academic integrity.